 Shannon Simrell, Representative of the Helsinki Commission to the U.S. Mission to the OSCE

-Shannon holds a dual B.A. in Philosophy and French Language from the University of Scranton, and spent a year studying in France.
-She also holds a Master of Arts in International Education from the School for International Training in Vermont.
+Shannon holds a dual B.A. in philosophy and French language from the University of Scranton and studied for one year in France.
+She also earned a M.A. in international education from the School for International Training in Vermont.